ApoapsisHGV/ApoapsisHGV.github.io/en/index.md

     <img src="{{ site.baseurl }}/images/logo-1024x512.png" />
   </figure>
   <div>
-    <p>Our mission is called <abbr title="Apoapsis is an astronomical term: It describes the furthest point of an orbit from the central mass.">Apoapsis</abbr>, with which we want to take part at the <a href="https://cansat.de" target="_blank"German CanSat competition of 2020/21.</p>
+    <p>Our mission is called <abbr title="Apoapsis is an astronomical term: It describes the furthest point of an orbit from the central mass.">Apoapsis</abbr>, with which we want to take part at the <a href="https://cansat.de" target="_blank">German CanSat competition of 2020/21</a>.</p>
     <p><strong>What is a CanSat?</strong> A mini satellite at the size of a soda can.</p><!--beverage can?-->
     <p><strong>What does our CanSat?</strong> It measures air pressure and temperature and it also detects various objects from above so that their position on the earth's surface can be seen afterwards.</p>
     <p><a href="{{ site.baseurl }}/en/about/" class="read-more">read more</a></p>